zzxzzk115/NMSL/README.md

-# NMSL
+# OmniLyrics

-No More Searching Lyrics.
-A personal attempt to build the lyric tool I always wanted -- CLI, TUI, GUI, and cross-platform.
+OmniLyrics: A personal attempt to build the lyric tool I always wanted -- CLI, TUI, GUI, and cross-platform.

 ## Showcase